jfrog/jfrog-client-go/README.md

 params.Exclusions = "(.*)a.zip"
 // Retries default value: 3
 params.Retries = 5
+// The min file size in bytes for "checksum deploy".
+// "Checksum deploy" is the action of calculating the file checksum locally, before
+// the upload, and skipping the actual file transfer if the file already
+// exists in Artifactory.
 // MinChecksumDeploy default value: 10400
 params.MinChecksumDeploy = 15360
+// Set to false to disable all checksum calculation, including "checksum deploy".
+// ChecksumsCalcEnabled default value: true params.ChecksumsCalcEnabled = false

 totalUploaded, totalFailed, err := rtManager.UploadFiles(params)
 ```